PERIOPERATIVE VOLUME AND BLOOD MANAGEMENT

 While the most significant risk factor for acute blood loss anemia is the magnitude of the surgical procedure, several other issues must be considered.
 Patients on chronic anticoagulation are at high risk for development of postoperative anemia.
 If possible, medications such as warfarin, rivaroxaban, clopidogrel, aspirin, and even nonsteroidal anti-inflammatory drugs should be stopped preoperatively.
 Therapeutic anticoagulation should ideally be held postoperatively until adequate hemostasis has been assured and the wound has stabilized.
 Intraoperative bleeding complications are increased by 1.5 times if preoperative aspirin is not stopped, but discontinuation may increase the risk of postoperative cardiac and vascular complications.
 Thus, cardioprotective doses of aspirin can be continued for most orthopedic surgery patients who are at increased cardiac risk.
 Transfusion requirements increase by 50% if clopidogrel is continued perioperatively.
 Bridging anticoagulant therapy with therapeutic low-molecular-weight heparin is associated with a 92% incidence of bleeding complications, 69% occurrence of hematoma, and 15% development of a prosthetic joint infection; the perioperative use of these drugs in therapeutic doses should therefore be undertaken with caution.

 Preoperative anemia should be identified, evaluated, and treated.
 Anemia is present in 21% of elderly patients who are undergoing elective orthopedic surgery.
 It is also common in patients with thrombocytopenia, chronic disease, and in menstruating females.
 Total joint-replacement patients with a preoperative hemoglobin <10 g/dL have a 90% risk of needing a transfusion postoperatively.
 Of note, preoperative autologous donation (PAD) of blood has declined in popularity because of cost, waste from overcollection, and increased transfusions.
-Current recommendations for the treatment of preoperative anemia include a thorough hematologic workup, correction of vitamin B12 or iron deficiencies, ...
+Current recommendations for the treatment of preoperative anemia include a thorough hematologic workup, correction of vitamin B12 ...